 Many of the Gwyddion data processing modules produce graph as an output.
 Graphs can be exported into text files or further analyzed within Gwyddion by several graph processing modules.
 These modules can be found in the Graph menu in the Gwyddion main window.
 Note that the number of graph modules is quite limited now and consists of basic modules for doing things that are very frequent within SPM data analysis.
 For more analytical tools you can use your favorite graph processing program.

 In this section the graph modules present in Gwyddion are briefly presented.

 First of all zooming and data reading functions are available directly in the graph window:

-Graph level is a very simple module that currently performs linear fit of each graph curve and subtracts the fitted linear functions from them.
+Graph level is also a simple module that currently performs linear fit of each graph curve and subtracts the fitted linear functions from them.